doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 ## Timestampable Entity example:

 ### Timestampable annotations:
-- **@Gedmo\Mapping\Annotation\Timestampable** this annotation tells that this column is timestampable by default it updates this column on update.
+- **@Gedmo\Mapping\Annotation\Timestampable** this annotation tells that this column is timestampable.
+By default it updates this column on update.
+If column is not date, datetime or time type it will trigger an exception.

+### Timestampable attributes:
+- **@Gedmo\Mapping\Annotation\Timestampable** this attribute tells that this column is timestampable.
+  By default it updates this column on update.
 If column is not date, datetime or time type it will trigger an exception.

 Available configuration options: